 This post may contain affiliate links.
 This means I may make a small commission at no additional cost to you when you make a purchase.
 Find out more in the Disclosure Policy

 People have a variety of goals when they start the Mediterranean Diet.
-Some are looking for weight loss, others a healthy heart or to help control diabetes.
+Some are looking for weight loss, others for a healthy heart or to help control diabetes.
 Learn what you need to know about the Mediterranean Lifestyle including how to follow the diet, before your start.
 Just like making any other diet or lifestyle change, you need to understand the Mediterranean Diet Basics.

 Ultimately, understanding the diet fundamentals will help you be successful whatever your goal is for the diet.